vueuse/vueuse/packages/core/useShare/index.md

 > Reactive [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share).
 The Browser provides features that can share content in text or file.

+> The `share` method has to be called following a user gesture like a button click.
+It can’t simply be called on page load for example.
+That’s in place to help prevent abuse.

 ## Usage

 ```js